Wawavoun/ELEKTOR_EC-6809/README.md

 Mine is in a separate text file.

 Also drive routines are for 16 sectors /track/side.
 Usually Flex use 18 sectors /track/side.
+Put $12 into $F1EE and $F1EF for change to 18 sectors by side.

 Again I leave the original value.
 Change it if you want.